, ,

 What healthy entertainment choices will you choose for your family this summer?

-7. Go on adventures
+7. Go on local adventures

 You don’t have to venture further than your hometown for family fun.
 Most of us take for granted the exciting places that surround us locally that we’ve never taken the time to visit… yet.